Getting Started

-In this getting started guide we will see how to blink an led on shrike both on fpga and RP2350/RP2040.
+In this getting started guide we will see how to blink an led on shrike both on fpga and MCU.

-You can program the microcontroller on Shrike using two methods:
+You can program the microcontroller on Shrike using three methods:

 1. Arduino (C/C++)